stevensouza/automon/examples/README.md

 See [helloworld_woven](https://github.com/stevensouza/automon/tree/master/helloworld_woven) and
 [spring_woven](https://github.com/stevensouza/automon/tree/master/spring_woven) pom files for how to configure a program for Build Time Weaving (BTW).
-Examples of using LTW are in this 'examples' directory.
+Examples of using LTW are in this `examples` directory.

 Note you can perform both BTW and LTW on existing jars, whether you own the code in them or not.